growupboron/agl-docs/docs/5_How_To_Contribute/1_Getting_Linux_Foundation_account.md

  1. Go to the [Linux Foundation ID website](https://identity.linuxfoundation.org/).

  2. Select the option `I need to create a Linux Foundation ID`, and fill out the form that appears.
+(It is advised to authenticate through email instead of logging through Facebook/Google/Github.)

  3. Wait a few minutes, then look for an email message with the subject line: `Validate your Linux Foundation ID email`.